 Honestly, both purple and blue shampoos will counteract encroaching warm tones in our hair.
 Blondes can use either, and brunettes can use either.
 However, blue shampoos are specifically fabulous at neutralizing orange pigments (which are typically found in brown hair), while purple shampoos are specifically fabulous for fending off the yellow/golden tones synonymous with blonde.
-I've been bleaching my hair for a good part of the 27 years I've been on planet earth, and I've had great results from both.
+I've been bleaching my hair for a good part of the 28 years I've been on planet Earth, and I've had great results from both.
 Really, it comes down to personal preference.

 A word to the wise?
 Less is more.
 Both purple and blue shampoos only deliver temporary results, but it can be easy to overdo it.
 Experts recommend only using your pigmented shampoo every three washes or so to avoid imparting an actual purple or blue tinge to your hair.
-Additionally, pay heed to how long you're letting it sit—after you've massaged and worked it into your strands, let the shampoo marinate for one to two minutes if you have less brass but have porous hair.
-Leave it on and a little longer (anywhere between three and five minutes) if you have more brass and less-porous hair.
+Additionally, pay heed to how long you're letting it sit.
+After you've massaged and worked it into your strands, let the shampoo marinate for one to two minutes if you have less brass but have porous hair.
+Leave it on a little longer (anywhere between three and five minutes) if you have more brass and less-porous hair.
 More than likely, it will take a little bit of tinkering and a few applications until you find the groove with your new blue shampoo.

 The 12 Best Blue Shampoos for Brown Hair

-Free of sulfates (which can strip your hair and fade your color faster!), Redken's new line of blue-toning formulas is a great option for brunettes looking to simultaneously prevent and neutralize pesky orange and red hues in their manes.
+Free of sulfates (which can strip your hair and fade your color faster!), Redken's line of blue-toning formulas is a great option for brunettes looking to simultaneously prevent and neutralize pesky orange and red hues in their manes.

 Joico makes some of the best color-protecting and tone-enhancing hair products around, and this blue-toning shampoo for brunettes is no exception.
-The vibrant blue, brass-banishing pigments latch onto strands to refresh and rebalance color and will maintain the magic through multiple washes.
+The vibrant blue, brass-banishing pigments latch on to strands to refresh and rebalance color and will maintain the magic through multiple washes.
 (Fun fact: According to the brand, this shampoo preserves 89% of hair color for up to 18 washes, meaning it just might buy you six to eight weeks of salon-fresh color.)